zack-bitcoin/amoveo-docs/design/land_registry.md

   - a point inside of the region being purchased. (unsigned)

 * split
   -as a land owner, you can split your land into parts, and put different prices on the different parts.
 The cost of a land-split is higher if your land is deeper in the land tree, so that we can incentivize keeping the tree balanced.
 Is not permitted to make very small land plots that have no internal points.
+Both the new land plots need to have fewer than 8 corners.
   - location inside of your land
   - great circle used to divide the land
   - prices for the 2 new plots.

 * join
   -if you own land plots that are side by side in the binary tree, you can combine them into a single land plot.
 This is the reverse of 'split'. you receive a reward that is proportional to the cost of a split at this depth.
   - a location inside one of the land plots.
   - price of the new land plot

 * link
   -if you own land plots that are physically adjacent, and you don't want to sell one without selling both, then they can be linked.
 The new price is the sum of the old prices.
 The new balance is the sum of the old balances.
 This is also used to change which of your linked plots is the parent.
+The region made by connecting linked plots, it can have at most 8 corners.
   - a point in the master land plot.
   - a list of points in child land plots that you want to link.

 * unlink
-  -the reverse of link.
+  -the reverse of link. the resulting shapes need to be self-connected.
+The resulting shapes need to have fewer than 8 corners each.
   - a point in the master land plot.
   - a point in each child that is getting unlinked.
   - price of the child land plot